moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 - Many countries use the dataset and work well in real globe scenarios.
 For each data set, information about content and licenses are provided.
 Proper permissions have been cited for all the datasets, and we urge you to follow the license for every dataset before proceeding to work with it.

-If you have another dataset on your mind that would be beneficial to [Moja Global's mission](https://moja.global/), please feel free to reach out to us on [info@moja.global](info@moja.global) to share details about this dataset.
+If you have another dataset on your mind that would be beneficial to [Moja Global's mission](https://moja.global/), feel free to reach out to us on [info@moja.global](info@moja.global) to share details about this dataset.

 ---